oslokommune/okctl/userdocs/src/buildingblocks/cloud.md

-`okctl` relies on services in AWS and Github to provide its functionality.
-In the following sections we describe some of the core services we use from the cloud provider.
+`okctl` relies on services in AWS and GitHub to provide its functionality.
+In the following sections we describe some core services we use from the cloud provider.

 ## Cloud components